Big Brother Canada season 5: HouseGuests

-Returning Houseguests
+Future appearances

+In 2023, Kevin Martin competed on The Traitors Canada.

+In 2024, Martin competed on The Amazing Race Canada 10.

+In 2025, Neda Kalantar appeared on the second season of The Traitors Canada.
+Later that year, Ika Wong and Demetres Giannitsos appeared on The Amazing Race Canada 11.

 Summary

 On Day 1, eight new HouseGuests entered the futuristic Big Brother Canada House, called the Big Brother Odyssey.
 Soon after, they were told about the first twist.
 Eight HouseGuests of previous seasons would re-enter the House and play the game alongside them.
 Bruno, Cassandra, Dallas, Gary, Ika, Kevin, Neda, and Sindy then entered the House.
 Before the Head of Household competition, each veteran was paired up with a new HouseGuest.
 The HouseGuests then blasted off in the Dropped in Space Head of Household competition.
 In this competition, one HouseGuest will be harnessed to the Odyssey and must hold their partner.
 As the competition goes on, the harnesses will loosen, dragging the HouseGuests at a steeper angle.
 The last pair standing will win the competition, earn safety for the week, and will gain the right to name any HouseGuest as Head of Household.
 Karen and Sindy won the competition, and Karen became the first Head of Household.
 On Day 2, Karen nominated Demetres and Mark for eviction.
 On Day 3, Karen, Demetres, and Mark, as well as Bruno, Kevin, and Ika went back in time for the Me Want Veto Power of Veto competition.
 In this competition, HouseGuests had to traverse obstacles with a boulder tied to their ankle to their rock pile.
 They then had to search for prehistoric emojis that match the paintings on their cave wall.
 After eight trips, HouseGuests had the opportunity to collect two boulder emojis to remove the boulder from their ankle.
 Once a HouseGuest has all of their emojis at the cave, they must flip them over to reveal letters and use them to solve a mystery phrase.
 The first HouseGuest to solve the mystery phrase will win the Power of Veto.
 Bruno was the winner.
 On Day 4, Bruno decided not to use the Power of Veto.
 On Day 6, Mark was evicted by a 7–6 vote, with Bruno, Dallas, Dillon, Emily, Jackie, and Kevin voting to evict Demetres.
 Arisa then informed the HouseGuests of the first Shock Wave.
 Canada voted to transport one HouseGuest into the future, thus keeping them safe until the jury begins.
 Neda was selected to be safe until jury.